 You must meet all of the following criteria to be accepted into the Leaders: Asia-Pacific program:

-1. You must be a citizen of one of the qualifying countries OR a permanent resident of Hawaii, Guam, American Samoa, or the Northern Mariana Islands.
+1. You must be a citizen of one of the qualifying countries/territories OR a permanent resident of Hawaii, Guam, American Samoa, or the Northern Mariana Islands.

 Please note that citizens and residents of South Asian countries are not eligible for this particular program.
 The Obama Foundation expects to offer leadership programs for South Asian countries in the future.

 2. You must currently reside in one of the qualifying countries/territories, listed above.
 (It is okay to reside in a country or territory other than the Asia-Pacific country/territory of your nationality as long as it is a qualifying country/territory.)

 3. You must be between 24-40 years old on August 25, 2019, which is the closing date of the application.

 4. You must be fluent in speaking, reading, and writing English.

 Q: Having reviewed the application requirements, I am unsure if I’m eligible to apply for the program.
 What should I do?

 To see if you would be a good fit for this program in the future, you can take the eligibility questionnaire below.

 Q: What happens if I am unable to complete my application before the deadline?